 - You should be aged 17 or over on 1 October in the year you start the course

-- You should have a gap of no more than three years between completing secondary education and beginning the MB BS Medicine with Gateway Year programme
+- You should have a gap of no more than three academic years between completion of mainstream education and the start of the MB BS Medicine with Gateway Year programme

 In addition, you must either: